Are you signed up for Utah’s best summer camp?

 If you’re looking for an exciting, fun, and educational summer camp in Utah, then come visit the Christa McAuliffe Space Center.
 Our camps offer many different stories so that you can attend multiple immersive experiences all summer long.
 Sign up to be the command crew from dawn to dusk and don’t miss your chance for a summer full of memorable adventures.

 Be the command crew from dawn to dusk in our day camp.
-Take your place next to your friends as the officers leading one of our starships on one of our thrilling missions.
-This is our most popular camp and can be attended multiple times to experience each ship’s unique challenges.
+Beginning with an introductory 2.5 hour flight you and your friends will gain valuable experience before taking on the challenge of a 5 hour mission.
+This is our most popular camp and can be attended multiple times.

 - 8:30am – 5:30pm